platformsh/d8-mautic/notes.md

 * Reduce both app.yaml's to 1 GB of storage so they fit in a default plan.

 * Create blank Psh project.
 (Dev for now, will be Med or higher later.)
-* Use set-remove command from wizard to hook up, then push.
+* Use set-remote command from wizard to hook up, then push.
 * Both apps will deploy.
+* Run through installers.
+Do additional setup for each per their READMEs.

+* composer require drupal/mautic to Drupal site.
+Commit and push.

 Note to self: Need to modify Mautic .gitignore to not ignore the translations directory.
 WTF?
 Why is it ignoring a directory you need to even run???